 These games give pleasure to both players and visitors alike, but require a great deal of organisation, both on and off the Green.
 We are grateful to the volunteer drivers from the Door-to-Door service for providing transport for our members to and from venues.

-We are also assisted by two helpers at the Club, and while this is a very safe sport, our helpers are aware of any potential hazards and work hard to ensure that our players are free to concentrate on their game and enjoy their sport.
+We have club members who assist our partially sighted members, and while this is a very safe sport, our helpers are aware of any potential hazards and work hard to ensure that our players are free to concentrate on their game and enjoy their sport.

 The Sight Concern charity in Bedford publishes a regular newsletter which includes information about our club.